BastiPaeltz/codedict/README.md

 ## How can I install it?
   For now, just 'git clone' and run the <code>installer.sh</code> for your system (basically '*x' for everything except Windows).
   *On Windows: a bash, sh or similar shell is required.*
-  *Additionally you have to implement an extra bat script to make codedict runnable from everywhere.
+  *Additionally you have to implement an extra bat script or similar to make codedict runnable from everywhere.
 Sorry, I'm not really a Windows guy.*

 ## License